Build

 ## Purpose

-Team productivity can be severely impacted buy the infrastructure they rely on.
-This includes the build times, reliability, and recovery times.
+Team productivity can be severely impacted by the infrastructure they rely on.
+This includes build times, reliability, and recovery times.
 This report provides insights into critical build metrics across pipelines and teams to pinpoint areas of improvement.

 {% hint style="success" %}